benheart/BingGallery/README.md

 # BingGallery
-A simple crawler to get all Bing gallery pictures.
+A simple crawler to get Bing gallery pictures.